 Tease Me TV 2, 19 October 2010, 17:00 to 18:00

 The Pad is a televised daytime interactive chat advertisement broadcast on the service Tease Me TV 2 (Sky channel number 902) under a licence held by Playboy TV UK/Benelux Limited.
-Playboy has compliance responsibility for all programmes broadcast on
+Playboy has compliance responsibility for all programmes broadcast

-Tease Me TV 2 service, including The Pad.
+on Tease Me TV 2 service, including The Pad.

 Ofcom received a complaint about the above broadcast.
 The complainant was concerned that the female presenter.s breasts were exposed and she was adopting various sexual positions and behaving in a clearly overtly sexual manner .
-The complainant
+The

-also said that the presenter was on all fours clearly simulating sexual intercourse and this content is clearly inappropriate for the time of day .
+complainant also said that the presenter was on all fours clearly simulating sexual intercourse and this content is clearly inappropriate for the time of day .

 Ofcom noted that the female presenter was wearing a revealing pink dress, which at times exposed a considerable amount of her breasts, and which was cut down at the back to reveal her buttocks.
-Underneath she was not wearing a bra but did was wearing a
+Underneath she was not wearing a bra but did was

-also walked up to the camera to show her breasts in close up, repeatedly touched and stroked her breasts and buttocks, and jiggled her breasts.
+The presenter also walked up to the camera to show her breasts in close up, repeatedly touched and stroked her breasts and buttocks, and jiggled her breasts.